xsolla/data-fast-insights/README.md

 #### Observations
 2nd and 3rd plots show that there is a **significant drop of house value in blocks located at Longitude from -121 up to -119** (not including -119), which requires further research.

+# User guide
+We recommend taking a look at the [user guide](doc/USER_GUIDE.md) before using the library, it contains important notes about data preparation.

+# Documentation
+- Most functions have docstring and type hints describing its arguments and output.
+- Columns of resulting dataframes are also described in corresponding docstrings.
+- [doc](doc/) directory contains useful documentation on distinct parts of the library (they are noted in this README as well)

 # Other examples
 - [Quickstart example in the Jupyter Notebook format](examples/housing_dataset_example.ipynb)